ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

-   The ``@(..)`` construct works for both *specified* and *inferred* variables, and is additionally available in pattern synonym pattern bindings (where it brings into scope only universals) and pattern synonym expression bindings (where is brings into scope both universals and existentials).
+   The ``@(..)`` construct works for both *specified* and *inferred* variables, and is additionally available in pattern synonym pattern bindings (where it brings into scope only universals) and pattern synonym expression bindings (where it brings into scope both universals and existentials).
 (In an implicitly bidirectional pattern synonym, the ``@(..)`` brings into scope only universals.)

    **Discussion**